YoussefHassanDEV/social_network/README.md

 Performed concurrency stress testing to validate scaling assumptions (200k users, 500k posts).

 Modular codebase: controllers → services → repositories, DTOs, validation, and global exceptions.

-Next Improvements / Roadmap

-Add OpenAPI / Swagger docs (auto-generate from controllers).

-Postman / Insomnia collection for all endpoints.

-Dockerize and publish a Helm chart for K8s.

-Add Prometheus & Grafana for metrics and alerts.

-Implement AI-driven moderation (classifier for NSFW / hate speech) and automated blur rules.

-Consider ElasticSearch for scalable search and advanced ranking; or an ML recommender service for personalization.